Call

 Day 9 Right Whale Bay and Salisbury Plain, South Georgia and South Sandwich Islands

-A prominent bay on the southern coast of South Georgia Island, known for its striking natural beauty and rich wildlife.
-The bay is named for its historical association with Right whales, which were once hunted extensively in the area.
-Today, it is a protected habitat that supports a diverse marine life, including seals and various seabirds.
-Its scenic landscapes and tranquil waters make it a notable site for ecological research and eco-tourism.
+Right Whale Bay is a prominent bay on the northern coast of South Georgia, known for its striking natural beauty and rich wildlife.
+The bay is named for its historical association with Southern Right Whales, which were once hunted extensively in the area.
+Today, it is a protected habitat that supports diverse marine life, including Antarctic Fur Seals, Elephant Seals, and various seabirds.
+Its scenic landscapes and often tranquil waters make it a notable site for ecological research and expedition cruising.

-A renowned expanse on the southeastern coast of South Georgia Island, celebrated for its stunning landscapes and vibrant wildlife.
-This area features a wide, flat plain bordered by rugged mountains and glaciers.
-It is particularly famous for its large population of king penguins, one of the largest colonies in the Southern Hemisphere, making it a prime destination for wildlife enthusiasts and researchers.
-The dramatic contrast between the lush green plain and the surrounding icy peaks adds to Salisbury Plain’s breathtaking natural beauty.
+Salisbury Plain is a renowned expanse on the northern coast of South Georgia, celebrated for its stunning landscapes and vibrant wildlife.
+This area features a wide, flat plain bordered by rugged mountains and the Grace and Lucas Glaciers.
+It is particularly famous for its massive colony of King Penguins, one of the largest in the world, with over 100,000 breeding pairs.
+The dramatic contrast between the green tussock-covered plain and the surrounding icy peaks adds to Salisbury Plain’s breathtaking natural beauty.

 Meals included: Breakfast; Lunch; Dinner